What is United Way of Greater Topeka?

 - Children are ready to learn when they start school

-- Children keep up with their peers and graduate high school
+- Children keep up with their peers in grade school, increasing their chances of graduating high school

 Does United Way still fund Basic Needs?